named-data/ndn-cpp/examples/arduino/analog-reading/INSTALL.md

     <ARDUINO>/arduino &

-Click the menu File >> Open and from the NDN-CPP root select examples/arduino/analog-reading/analog-reading.ino .
+Click the menu File >> Open and from the NDN-CPP root select `<NDN-CPP root>/examples/arduino/analog-reading/analog-reading.ino` .
 In the tab ndn_cpp_root.h, change "/please/fix/NDN_CPP_ROOT/in/ndn_cpp_root.h" to the path up to the NDN-CPP root.
-For example, "/home/myuser" .
+For example, `/home/myuser` .
 To compile, click the menu Sketch >> Verify/Compile.